omar-soft440-tech/omar-soft440-tech/README.md

 ---

-## 🚀 About Me
+## 🚀 About Me- 💡 Developer of software and smart digital solutions
-- 💡 مطور برمجيات وحلول رقمية ذكية
-- 🤖 متخصص في دمج الذكاء الاصطناعي في الأنظمة
-- 🌍 أبني أنظمة ويب وتطبيقات احترافية
-- ⚡ أعشق الأتمتة والأنظمة الذكية
+- 🤖 Specialized in integrating artificial intelligence into systems
+- 🌍 I build professional web systems and applications
+- ⚡ I love automation and smart systems

 ---